 Irish Ferries and Stena Line operate regular and high-speed services to Holyhead from Dublin and Dun Laoghaire.
 For southern Snowdonia, ferry services into Fishguard and Pembroke Dock are a handy alternative.

 You can download a full Kit List on our website.
-Your Climb Snowdon office team are extremely experienced and qualified, and half of us are volunteers on the Llanberis Mountain Rescue Team, so we love to talk mountains!
-There may seem like a lot of equipment on the list but you will be wearing most of it and your food and water will only get lighter as the day goes on.
+Your Climb Snowdon office team are extremely experienced and qualified, and some of us are volunteers on the Llanberis Mountain Rescue Team, so we love to talk mountains!
+There may seem like a lot of equipment on the list, but you will be wearing most of it and your food and water will only get lighter as the day goes on.

 Getting cold and wet, not eating enough and not doing anything about these issues, is the main cause of early hypothermia.
-We can experience these conditions on a day in August, for example!
-Our experienced Mountain Leader will always be managing the well-being and safety of our Climb Snowdon groups.
+We can even experience these conditions on a day in August, for example!
+Our experienced Mountain Leaders will always be managing the well-being and safety of our Climb Snowdon groups.

 We recommend wearing layers of thinner, synthetic or wool fabrics, with the ability to layer over them with a warm fleece and jacket.
-There’s no point packing ‘extra’ t-shirts or base layers to put on if you get cold, because you won’t want to undress to layer up, if you’re feeling chilly.
+There’s no point packing ‘extra’ t-shirts or base layers to put on if you get cold, because you won’t want to undress to layer up if you’re feeling chilly.
 Think about being able to put layers on OVER what you’re already wearing to keep warm.

 Your rucksack should be at least 25 litres in size with two shoulder straps and ideally a chest and/or waist strap too.
 Please do not bring satchels or shopping bags, they are uncomfortable to wear for a long period of time.